wilpar4813/JobBook/README.md

 **_About Job Book_**

--   The Job Book is a place where software developer can easily find and apply for exciting new jobs.
-Users must sign in to the site to uses.
-Once logged in, users can enter a job keyword and location to find all of the software jobs in the area selected.
+-   The Job Book is a place where software developers can easily find and apply for exciting new jobs.
+New users must sign up.
+Once logged in, Enter a job keyword and location to find all of the software jobs in the area selected.
 For busy developers, job searches ands listing can be saved for later review.

 **_Configuration instructions_**